dhruvajilloju/EMPLOYEES-Departments_SQL_PROJECT/README.md

 ✔ Department-wise employee count
 ✔ Full name using CONCAT
 ✔ Employees hired in a specific year
-✔ Salary grading using CASE
+✔ Salary grading using CASE and so on....